desdic/greyjoy.nvim/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Thank you / shout-outs
+## Thank you / shout outs

-* The extension in this module is heavily inspired by the manager in [Telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
+* The extension manager is heavily inspired by the manager in [Telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)

 ## Credits